stelligent/stelligent-u/11-parameter-store/README.md

   of those limitations in your stack's [parameter properties](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/parameters-section-structure.html), too.
 (E.g. set an AllowedPattern and MaxLength.
 Can you set any other limitations?).

+  I have set another limitation to not allow full name to have a space in it becuase it breaks SSM parameter Key name.

+  You can set other limitations like Min Value or Max value.

 - Store all other keys under that.